loveRyujin/rustext/README.md

 # rustext
-a text editor written in rust
+a text editor written in rust, learned from this [tutorial](https://philippflenker.com/hecto/).